 Neither card charges an annual fee, and the HSBC card has no foreign transaction fees, however, the Citi® Double Cash Card - 18 month BT offer does: 3% on each international transaction made.
 Citi does better with the balance transfer fee, though.
 It has a 3 percent charge or $5, whichever is greater; HSBC charges 4 percent or $10, also whichever is greater.HSBC Platinum Mastercard vs. Chase Freedom Unlimited®

-These are both annual-fee-free cards, but Chase Freedom Unlimited® offers a flat 1.5 percent cash back rewards opportunity on all purchases.
+These are both annual-fee-free cards, but Chase Freedom Unlimited® offers a flat 3% back on the first $20,000 new cardholders spend during the first year and then an ongoing 1.5 percent cash back rewards opportunity on all purchases.
 But Chase Freedom Unlimited®'s introductory 0 percent interest period is shorter.
-HSBC Platinum Mastercard® offers 0 percent APR on balance transfers and purchases for the first 18 months.; whereas, Chase Freedom Unlimited® makes the same offer but for just 15 months (then, 17.24 - 25.99% variable).
+HSBC Platinum Mastercard® offers 0 percent APR on balance transfers and purchases for the first 18 months.; whereas, Chase Freedom Unlimited® makes the same offer but for just 15 months (then, 17.24% - 25.99% variable).

 The balance transfer fees for the cards differ, too.
 The HSBC Platinum Mastercard® charges a fee of $10 or 4 percent, whichever is greater.
 Chase Freedom Unlimited® charges a fee of either $5 or 3% of the amount of each transfer, whichever is greater.